 However, Legis.
 Louis D'Amaro (D-Deer Park) opposed any move to close the trailers.
 "How can anyone say that it's not safer to have them in trailers than the possibility of having them next door?" he asked.

-Levy last month decided to drop the 3-year-old county policy of housing 25 to 30 homeless sex offenders nightly at trailers in the parking lot of the county jail in Riverhead and at a county property in Westhampton after his proposal to move some of them to a warehouse shelter in Farmingdale met with massive protest.
+Levy last month decided to drop the 3-year-old county policy of housing 25 to 30 homeless sex offenders nightly at trailers in the parking lot of the county jail in Riverhead and at a county property in Westhampton after his proposal to move some of them to a warehouse shelter in Farmingdale met with protest.

 The county executive's new policy of vouchers, used by Nassau and many upstate counties, gives homeless offenders a $90 stipend to find their own shelter along with a list of sites banned because they are too close to schools, libraries and playgrounds.